 - Locking the drive axles will stop the semi but is the most likely of the three methods to cause a jackknife big rig accident.

-When speeding down the highway, road and weather conditions, as well as traffic patterns, can change quite suddenly.
+When speeding down the highway, road, and weather conditions, as well as traffic patterns, can change quite suddenly.
 A skilled and attentive trucker will always be scanning the road ahead and leaving plenty of room between the big rig and other vehicles.
-If a sudden stop is necessary, choosing the right method and keeping a cool head are essential to stopping safely without making mistakes that could lead to a jackknife, such as simultaneously braking while swerving.
+If a sudden stop is necessary, choosing the right method and keeping a cool head is essential to stopping safely without making mistakes that could lead to a jackknife, such as simultaneously braking while swerving.

 Get the Best Tractor Trailer Accident Attorney Atlanta Can Provide

 A tractor-trailer jackknife is a complex event, often involving multiple vehicles.
 Factors that cause a semi-truck to jackknife can include icy or wet roads, impact with another vehicle, braking too suddenly or incorrectly, improperly maintained tires or brakes, and more.
 At Durham Law Group, our Atlanta truck accident attorneys have the depth and breadth of experience necessary to settle or litigate a tractor-trailer jackknife accident.
 We know how to identify the cause of the crash and the party or parties responsible, reconstruct the accident if necessary, and locate crucial evidence, including records and logs that might be hidden or falsified by the truck driver or trucking company.
 We’ll work to settle your case or take it to a jury verdict as necessary to see you get the care and compensation you need after a serious truck accident in Atlanta.